 Established in 1899, South University is a private academic institution dedicated to providing educational opportunities for the intellectual, social, and professional development of a diverse student population.
-The Columbia, South Carolina campus offers focused and balanced curricula at the associate and bachelor's degree levels in the areas of business, criminal justice, graphic design, healthcare management, health science, information technology, legal studies, nursing, RN to B.S.N. nursing degree completion, paralegal studies, and psychology.
+The Columbia, South Carolina campus offers focused and balanced curricula at the associate and bachelor's degree levels in the areas of business, criminal justice, graphic design, healthcare management, health science, information technology, nursing, RN to B.S.N. nursing degree completion, and psychology.
 Other degree programs offered at South University in Columbia include a Master of Arts in professional counseling; a Master of Business Administration (M.B.A.) and a Master of Business Administration in healthcare administration, both in traditional and twelve-month accelerated programs; and a Doctor of Pharmacy (Pharm.D.).

 In addition, the Columbia campus offers students flexible scheduling with the choice of pursuing many of its courses on campus, online, or a combination of both through South University's unique Plus+ program.
 Combining campus and online classes provides students with maximum flexibility, allowing them to organize their college education around their work and/or family commitments.
 Most students live within driving distance of the campus, but the Admissions Office does maintain information on various housing options should students relocate to the Columbia area for their education.

 South University has a diverse student body enrolled in day, evening, and weekend classes.
 A sizeable portion of students have experience in the workforce and are pursuing an education that will prepare them to expand on their current career or take them in a new professional direction.